-Difference Between Hibernate vs JDBC
+Difference Between Hibernate and JDBC

 Below is the top 3 difference between Hibernate vs JDBC

-Both Hibernate vs JDBC are popular choices in the market; let us discuss some of the major Difference Between Hibernate and JDBC
+Both are popular choices in the market; let us discuss some of the major difference:

 Hibernate vs JDBC Comparison Table